-My PhD dissertation research topic is on the use of pervasive computing and AI in the healthcare domain, focusing on novel machine learning of multi-modal biophysical sensor and electronic health record data for addressing progressive functional decline in aging and neurodegenerative diease patients.
+My PhD dissertation topic was on the use of pervasive computing and AI in the healthcare domain, focusing on multi-modal machine learning of biophysical sensor monitoring and electronic health record data for tracking progressive functional decline in aging and neurodegenerative diease patients.
 The primary application of my research is to support clinicial decision making through the use of continual learning and decision ensembling to generate precision health analytics by targeting clinical assessment instruments with continous sensor measurement data.
-I have additional interests in the computational mediation of human motor function and impact of biotelemetry monitoring on quality of life in vulnerable and at-risk populations.

 Adaptive model building with meta-information for generating precision analytics.